 Benefits of Labour TENS

-- Proven up to 80% effective for reducing labour pain.
+- TENS is proven to be up to 80% effective for reducing labour pain.

-- Non-invasive, giving freedom to move and walk about.
+- TENS allows you the freedom to move and walk about.

 TENS - Frequently Asked Questions

 What does TENS feel like?

 TENS feels like a pleasant tingling sensation on the skin where the electrode pads are placed.